-All balances for UNT Housing room and board charges will be posted to each student’s myUNT account with their tuition and fee charges for the semester.
+All balances for UNT Housing room and board charges are posted to each student’s myUNT account with their tuition and fee charges for the semester.

 How does it work?

 Following being assigned to a room, UNT Housing will transfer all charges to a student’s myUNT account for payment.
 The total charge amount for the semester will be listed in the term summary as “Room and Board Charges”.
-Students will still be able to review details of their account through their eHousing account.
+Students are able to review details of their account through their eHousing account.

-Accepted Financial Aid will be directly applied to the semester UNT Housing balance by Student Accounting, following full payment of tuition and fees.
+Accepted Financial Aid is directly applied to the semester UNT Housing balance by Student Accounting, following full payment of tuition and fees.
 As a result, depending on the total amount of accepted aid for the semester, a student may have a remaining balance for UNT Housing room and board.
 Remaining semester charges are able to paid in full or split in to three installment payment over the course of the long semester.
-The installment plan for UNT Housing is applied automatically to any student with an unpaid balance and there is no additional cost for the installment plan.
+The installment plan for UNT Housing is applied automatically to any student with an unpaid room and board balance and there is no additional cost for the installment plan.

 How do I make a payment?

-Payments for any remaining UNT Housing balance, following the application of accepted aid, must be made through a student’s myUNT account or through the Student Accounting and University Cashiering Services staff in the Eagle Student Services Center.
-Housing will no longer accept payment for semester charges.
+Payments for any remaining UNT Housing balance, following the application of accepted aid, must be made through a student’s myUNT account or through the Student Financial Services staff in the Eagle Student Services Center.
+Housing does not accept payment for semester charges.